Auburn Bulletin 2024-2025

 • BIRD, RICHARD C., Professor

-• CAMUS, MELINDA S., Associate Professor & Associate Dean for Academic Affairs
+• CAMUS, MELINDA S., Professor & Associate Dean for Academic Affairs

 • CHRISTOPHERSON, PETER W., Associate Professor